-Join David Gassner for an in-depth discussion in this video Defining functions as methods of custom types, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Defining functions as methods of custom types, part of Learning Go.

 - As we've seen, Go is organized…around packages with functions.…As with all object-oriented languages, though,…Go also supports the concept of methods,…which are essentially functions,…but they're owned by some structure…or other type.…In a more completely object-oriented language…such as Java,…you'd say that each method is a member of a class.…In Go, a method is a member of a type.…In this example, I'm going to show you…how to attach a method to a struct,…which is one sort of type,…and I'm working with this version of a structure…named Dog.…

 It has three fields named Breed, Weight,…and I've added a new field named Sound.…Now to add a method, declare a separate function…but add the type of the function's owner…before the function name with an identifier…wrapped in parentheses, like this.…I'll start with the keyword func…and then in parentheses first a unique identifier…or a variable name,…and then the data type…that I'm attaching the method to.…Then after that, define your method.…

 This will be a simple method…that doesn't receive any arguments,…